 Finally, the company notes that an enzyme in their honey known as glucose oxidase produces hydrogen peroxide, a well-known disinfectant that kills off germs and bacteria that trigger eczema.
-We found research in the Journal of Alternative Contemporary Medicine that validated these claims.

 Ingredients: Epsom Salt, Colloidal Oatmeal, Organic Pure Honey, Olive Oil, Jojoba Seed Oil, Orange Oil, Lavender Oil, and Vitamin E.